Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/gray-scott.md

 A grid showing an update to the central nine squares of the diffusion system in the previous figure after an additional time step.
 The cells labeled "?" are left as an exercise for the reader.
 {: style="font-size: medium;"}

 **STOP**: What should the values of the "?" cells be in the above figure?
-Note that these cells are neighbors of cells with positive concentrations after one time step, so their concentrations should be positive after two time steps.
+Note that these cells are neighbors of cells with positive concentrations after one time step, and so their concentrations should be positive after two time steps.
 {: .notice--primary}

 The coarse-grained model of particle diffusion that we have built is a variant of a **cellular automaton**, or a grid of cells in which we use fixed rules to update the status of a cell based on its current status and those of its neighbors.
 Cellular automata form a rich area of research applied to a wide variety of fields dating back to the middle of the 20th Century; if you are interested in learning more about them from the perspective of programming, then you might like to check out the <a href="http://compeau.cbd.cmu.edu/programming-for-lovers/chapter-3-building-a-self-replicating-cellular-automaton-with-top-down-programming/" target="_blank">Programming for Lovers</a> project.

-## Slowing down the rate of diffusion
+## Slowing down the diffusion rate

-There is just one problem.
-Our cellular automaton model of diffusion is too volatile!
+There is just one problem: our cellular automaton model of diffusion is too volatile!
 The figure below shows the initial automaton as well as its updates after each of two time steps.
 In a true diffusion process, all of the particles would not rush out of the central square in a single time step, only for some of them to return in the next step.

 {% include gallery caption="A 5 x 5 cellular automaton model for diffusion of a single particle.
 (Left) The system contains a maximum concentration of particles in the central square.
 (Center) The system after one time step.
 (Right) The system after two time steps." %}